google/WebFundamentals/src/_langs/en/showcase/spotlight/little_alchemy.markdown

 link: http://littlealchemy.com/
 developer: Jakub Koziol

-introduction: "A fun, mobile-friendly combination game inspired by its bigger brother Alchemy."
+description: "A fun, mobile-friendly combination game inspired by its bigger brother Alchemy."
 pros: |
   Little Alchemy is a prime example of using all of the web platform's latest abilities to its full advantage.
 It uses the [web app manifest](/web/fundamentals/device-access/stickyness/web-app-manifest.html) to launch fullscreen when installed and blends in with Android with the help of [theme-color](/web/fundamentals/device-access/stickyness/additional-customizations.html).